Beed Assembly constituency

 Beed Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.

 Overview

 Beed (constituency number 230) is one of the six Vidhan Sabha constituencies located in Beed district.
 It comprises parts of the Shirur and Beed tehsils of this district.

 Beed is part of the Beed Lok Sabha constituency along with all other Vidhan Sabha segments in this district, namely Parli, Majalgaon, Georai, Ashti and Kaij.

-This vidhansabha constituency consist 335150 (3 Lack 35 Thousand 150) Voters In Which 178768 Male's, 156379 Female's And 3 Others Till 4 October 2019.
+This Vidhan Sabha constituency consist 335150 (3 Lack 35 Thousand 150) Voters In Which 178768 Male's, 156379 Female's And 3 Others Till 4 October 2019.